Montana Access Card

 The Montana Access Card is similar to a debit card.
 Cardholders can use it to authorize the transfer of money from a government account to a retailer account to pay for products.
 Stores that accept the Montana Access Card display a program logo.

-Cardholders can access TANF benefits and child support payments from most automated teller machines (ATMs), participating retailers, and post offices in Montana and across the nation.
+Cardholders can access TANF benefits from most automated teller machines (ATMs), participating retailers, and post offices in Montana and across the nation.
 Food Stamp recipients can use the card to purchase approved food items at retailers anywhere in the nation who are authorized by the USDA Food and Nutrition Services.